AlexMasterov/twig-extension/README.md

 ```

 ## Configuration
-To activate the extension you need to register it into the Twig environment:
+To activate an extension you need to register it into the Twig environment:
 ```php
 /*
 * @var $twig    Twig_Environment